insidewhy/advent-of-code-2022/readme.md

 ## unknown languages that may be used

-- carbon
+- f#
 - purescript
 - nim
-- zig
 - groovy
-- val
 - elixir
 - clojure

+## some interesting languages not ready for use

+- carbon
+- val

+## some interesting languages that are abandoned

+- nemerle
-- f#
+- boo

 ## familiar languages not interested to use